lo2dev/revolt-tweaks/README.md

 Hide all images and videos by displaying a css spoiler.
 Hover over it to see it.
 On mobile, long press to preview the image, press to view it.

+> [!NOTE]
-**Known issues:** If you start a video and then stop hovering, the spoiler is going to show regardless and the video keeps playing.
+If you start a video and then stop hovering, the spoiler is going to show regardless and the video keeps playing.

 ![image](https://github.com/lo-kiss/revolt-css-snippets/assets/115636509/6fc47ed8-af2d-4201-8177-5d7e07829183)